 EyeNote

-The EyeNote app for iOS allows users to identify money with visual impairment using their device camera, and also indicates whether it is the front or back side of the bill.
-It also continuously scans, meaning that users don’t have to do anything with the app other than open it.
-This app was developed by the US Bureau of Engraving.
+The EyeNote app for iOS identifies paper money by having the user point their device camera at a bill, and also indicates whether it is the front or back side of the bill.
+It also continuously scans, meaning that users don’t have to do anything with the app other than open it to have money identified.
+This app was developed by the US Bureau of Engraving and cannot be used to determine if money is counterfeit.

 Related links